department-of-veterans-affairs/bip-archetypetest-config/README.md

-# BIP Reference External Configuration Repository
+# BIP Service External Configuration Repository
-This repository contains deployment and runtime configuration data for the BIP Referencee Services.
+This repository contains deployment and runtime configuration data for the BIP Services.
 This repository serves as an example for how to structure other BIP service configuration repositories.

 ## Project Breakdown